 We are deeply grateful and so excited about the Salinas City Council’s unanimous decision in November 2022 to authorize the contribution of $1,000,000 as an initial step toward closing our Carr Lake Park project’s funding gap!
 The money will be coming from the City’s available fund balance.
 We’re sending our sincerest thanks to Mayor Kimbley Craig, Council members Tony Barrera, Christie Cromeenes, Carla Viviana González, Steve McShane, Orlando Osornio, and Anthony Rocha, along with City Manager Steve Carrigan, Assistant City Manager Jim Pia, City Attorney Chris Callihan, Finance Director Mark Roberts, Libraries and Community Services Director Kristan Lundquist, and other amazing City staff for their work with us on this multi-benefit project.
 We appreciate the City’s commitment as a powerful, early step toward helping us keep our collective promise to the community and create a park at Carr Lake in the heart of Salinas that they have dreamed of for decades.

 Salinas is a very special place, and we are fortunate and honored that the community has put their trust in us!
 The opportunity to work with Center for Community Advocacy along with other partners and residents to plan this park has been an incredibly inspiring learning process for Big Sur Land Trust.
 This park project is the first of its kind for the Land Trust — a large, ambitious urban greening project that requires a significant amount of funding.
-Even with the City’s generosity, we still have a $3 million funding gap.
+With the City’s generosity, and the generosity of many others, we now have a $1.4 million funding gap.
 Please consider donating to help make the dream of this park become a reality!